Abhinek8987/Eye-Controlled-Mouse/README.md

 This project utilizes computer vision and facial landmark detection to enable hands-free computer navigation.
 It tracks eye movements and blinks to control the mouse, making it a useful tool for accessibility and innovation.

 # 🚀 Features

-✅ Real-time eye tracking using MediaPipe
+✅ **Real-time Eye Tracking** – Uses MediaPipe for accurate eye tracking
-✅ Blink-based clicking for hands-free control
+✅ **Blink-Based Clicking** – Enables hands-free control through blinking
-✅ Smooth cursor movement with OpenCV
+✅ **Smooth Cursor Movement** – Powered by OpenCV for seamless navigation
-✅ User-friendly and intuitive experience
+✅ **User-Friendly Experience** – Intuitive and easy to use
-✅ Optimized for low latency and accuracy
+✅ **Optimized Performance** – Low latency and high accuracy

 # 🛠 Tech Stack
-Python 🐍
+- Python 🐍
-OpenCV 👀
+- OpenCV 👀
-MediaPipe 🎯
+- MediaPipe 🎯
-PyAutoGUI 🖱
+- PyAutoGUI 🖱